Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard » Granulomatosis with Polyangiitis (GPA) VPPRN

 MEMBERS' CURRENT STATE OF VASCULITIS

-Members’ Current State of Vasculitis: At the January 2024 check-in, 16% of patients with GPA reported their vasculitis as active.
-This is less than the 25% reported in the Network.
+Members’ Current State of Vasculitis: At the January 2025 check-in, 73% of patients with GPA reported their vasculitis as in remission.
+This is higher than the 63% reported in the Network.

 Patients with GPA